Plan

 Imagine your next residence is on a private island, and your means of transportation there is a one-way trip on your own personal rowboat.

-In this thought exercise, you’ve arranged shipment of your furniture and necessary housewares, but your discretionary items, collections, decorative wares and keepsakes will need to go with you on your rowboat.
+In this thought exercise, you’ve arranged shipment of your furniture and necessary housewares, but your discretionary items, collections, decorative wares, and keepsakes will need to go with you on your rowboat.

 There are many benefits to this approach: